Loyola F.C.: Ultras

-Club rivalries
+Rivalries

 Loyola had club rivalries with a number of teams in the United Football League/Philippines Football League.

 Rivalry with Kaya

 Since 2011, Loyola held a rivalry with National Capital Region neighbors Kaya, with Loyola being based in Quezon City and Kaya being based in Makati.
 The rivalry began in the 2011 UFL Cup semi-finals clash between the two teams, in which Kaya went up to lead the game by 3–0 only to lose by 4–5 after an enthralling comeback from the Sparks.
 Since then, the UFL has had some of its highest attendance numbers whenever there are match-ups between the two teams, making the rivalry the most famous derby in Philippine club football.

 This rivalry continued into the first season of the newly founded Philippine Football League.
 However, after the first season of the PFL concluded, Meralco (Loyola) then decided to pull out of the league and Kaya moving to Iloilo City, effectively ending the rivalry between the two clubs.